 LeVar Burton will receive a Lifetime Achievement Award at the new children's Emmys

-LeVar Burton, the beloved former Reading Rainbow host, will receive a Lifetime Achievement Award at the inaugural Children's and Family Emmys in December, the Television Academy announced this week.
+LeVar Burton, the beloved former Reading Rainbow host, will receive a Lifetime Achievement Award at the inaugural Children's and Family Emmys in December, the National Academy of Television Arts and Sciences announced this week.

 Burton took on executive producer and hosting duties for the PBS kids' program in 1983.
 On the show, Burton read books, conducted interviews and explained current events to children.
 The show aired for 23 years, and has won 12 Daytime Emmys and a Peabody Award.